DavidZhan23/data-science-project/README.md

 - [Zenodo](https://zenodo.org/records/3550721): Provides the dataset with some processed data.
 - [Crowdre](https://crowdre.github.io/murukannaiah-smarthome-requirements-dataset/): Offers a more original version, including the questions used.

+In this project, I work more on the [Zenodo](https://zenodo.org/records/3550721) dataset tp process the analysis.
+The [Crowdre](https://crowdre.github.io/murukannaiah-smarthome-requirements-dataset/) is only used for training NLP model (this more original version provides Smarthome Requirements with tags and application domains)

 ## Following approach has been implemented
 ### Hypothesis Testing